The most used keyboards by Fortnite players

 If you’re someone who follows the (professional) Fortnite scene a little bit, you’ll know that the Wooting 60HE is the board that really popularized the Dutch brand.

-The Wooting 60 HE is the brand’s 60% keyboard.
+The Wooting 60 HE is the brand’s first 60% keyboard.
 Like the 80HE, it houses the brand’s very own Lekker switches.
 These are fully customizable, meaning that you can adjust the actuation point yourself (or bind two actuation points to one key) but it doesn’t stop there.
 The Lekker switches also have a Rapid Trigger feature, which means that the actuation point gets reset the moment you let go of the key so that you don’t have to wait until the switch has traveled past the actuation point.
 This means that you can be ultra precise with your inputs, and that can give you a great advantage in a game such as Fortnite.

 Aside from all of this, the 60 HE is also built to be customized.
 It has a hot-swappable PCB (so you can swap out defective switches without having to buy an entirely new keyboard) and the PCB was purposely made to fit inside most popular aftermarket keyboard cases.